AlexanderKoch-Koch/low_cost_robot/README.md

 ![leader](./pictures/leader_arm.png)

 The assembly of the leader arm is simpler since all motors use 5v.
+The gripper is replace by a handle and a trigger.
+During use, a small torque can be applied to the trigger so that it opens by default.
+The GELLO design uses a spring for this purpose but it is much more difficult to assemble.
 The teleoperation.py script can be used to test the arms.
 However, the device names might have to be adjusted.